Arlington HistoryFest 250

 Walk in the footsteps of George Washington on a guided walking tour with local historian, Kevin Vincent.
 In 1775, George Washington bought 1200-acres of forest in what is now Arlington. […]

 Explore how Arlington has been governed, and who has held the power to make decisions, over time in Who Decides?
 Governing Arlington Through Time.
-This exhibit traces the county’s evolving systems of leadership, from its early days as part of the District of Columbia to its return to Virginia and the development of today’s county […]
+This exhibit traces the county’s evolving […]

 In the late 1700s, the first bridges, now completely gone, connected the new Federal City to the outside world.
-Throughout the nineteenth and twentieth centuries, more and bigger crossings arose […]
+Throughout the nineteenth and twentieth centuries, more and bigger crossings arose to support industry, allow the expansion of suburbs, commemorate cultural and civic leaders, and enhance the aesthetics of the District’s waterfronts and parks.
+Although the […]

 See Theodore Roosevelt Island with a new lens.
 Walk the places where enslaved people lived and worked on "Mason's Island" plantation from 1792-1860s.
 This guided walking tour is sponsored by […]